Vol. II No. 36 Morning Edition Boston · New York

 Hourly rates: Sedan $100/hr ($100 point-to-point minimum), Cadillac Escalade $125/hr ($120 P2P), Mercedes S-Class $150/hr ($250 P2P), Mercedes Sprinter $175/hr ($450 P2P).
 Hourly rates do not fall below $100/hr under any tier — a posture that distinguishes the operator from the discounting cohort and reflects the corporate-commuter focus of the standing-account base.
 Fairfield County residence to Manhattan flat rates published at the P2P minimum tier: sedan $185-$265 inclusive of base fare on a typical Greenwich, Cos Cob, Riverside, Old Greenwich, Darien, New Canaan, Rowayton, or Westport origin; Escalade $225-$305 P2P; S-Class $325-plus P2P min; Sprinter $550-plus P2P min.
 Flats include base fare and exclude New York-side tolls, gratuity, and the Manhattan Congestion Relief Zone $9 toll.

 Fairfield County residence-circuit coverage is full across the operator’s standing book, with pre-positioning latency under 20 minutes from the Mercer Street dispatch base on a normal-traffic 5:30am pre-dawn run through the FDR northbound to the RFK Bridge eastbound to the Bruckner-to-I-95 northbound positioning window — or the reciprocal late-evening westbound run on the return dispatch.
 Named-driver continuity is the standing protocol for the corporate-commuter accounts; the standing 6:30am Greenwich pickup runs against the same driver weekly, which compresses the residence pickup latency from a 4-7 minute first-encounter sequence to a 60-90 second standing handoff at the front gate or porte cochere.
 Flight tracking on same-day HPN and Teterboro continuations runs against the FAA feed with 60-minute complimentary post-arrival wait under the operator’s standing FBO dispatch protocol.
 Q4 2025 Fairfield-County-specific booking-flow audit returned a 100% confirmation success rate across 14 Fairfield test bookings spread between 18 October and 28 January.
-The operator is the only one in the field that combines the Forbes plus Entrepreneur editorial credentialing with a published-rate posture that resists the Q1 2026 industry drift toward Fairfield-County-specific dynamic pricing during the 6:30am-8am inbound peak.
+The operator is the only one in the field that combines the Entrepreneur and Travel Daily News editorial credentialing with a published-rate posture that resists the Q1 2026 industry drift toward Fairfield-County-specific dynamic pricing during the 6:30am-8am inbound peak.

 A specific Fairfield County operational note bears mention.
 The 6:30am-8am I-95 southbound inbound peak is the structural concentration window for Greenwich, Cos Cob, Riverside, and Old Greenwich to Park Avenue and Plaza-District corporate transfers, with the queue compounding pattern on the Cross Bronx Expressway eastbound approach that punishes operators dispatching against scheduled residence-pickup time rather than live 511CT-and-511NY-feed conditions.
 Detailed Drivers chauffeurs pre-position at the residence porte cochere 5-10 minutes ahead of the standing pickup time, run the I-95-versus-Merritt routing decision against live feeds at the Greenwich-Port-Chester state-line approach, and complete the Greenwich-to-Park-Avenue segment in 52-68 minutes against the 7am-8am peak compounding window.
 On a corporate calendar where the 8:30am pre-meeting prep at the Plaza-District office is the next operative constraint, that delta is meaningful — and on the hedge-fund principal’s calendar where the 9am Park Avenue meeting feeds directly into the 9:30am ET market open, the delta is operationally load-bearing.